Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 Returns zero bytes on success.
 If the specified ID did not exist it is treated as a success.

-.. csv-table:: API Errors (variant 1)
+.. csv-table:: API Errors
-   :header: "Error","Description"
+   :header: "Error","Status Code","Description","Example"
-   :escape: \

-   "SUBREDDIT_NOEXIST","The target subreddit does not exist.

-   *\"Hmm, that community doesn't exist.
-Try checking the spelling.\"* -> subreddit" "MOD_REQUIRED","* The current user is not a moderator of the target subreddit.

-   * There is no user context.

-   *\"You must be a moderator to do that.\"*" "INVALID_ID","* The specified removal reason ID contained invalid characters (e.g., it contained uppercase letters).
+   "INVALID_ID","400","The specified removal reason ID contained invalid characters (e.g., it contained uppercase letters).","

-   *\"The specified id is invalid\"* -> reason_id"
+   ``{""fields"": [""reason_id""], ""explanation"": ""The specified id is invalid"", ""message"": ""Bad Request"", ""reason"": ""INVALID_ID""}``
+   "
+   "MOD_REQUIRED","400","* There is no user context.

+   * The current user is not a moderator of the target subreddit."," ``{""explanation"": ""You must be a moderator to do that."", ""message"": ""Bad Request"", ""reason"": ""MOD_REQUIRED""}`` "
+   "SUBREDDIT_NOEXIST","400","The target subreddit does not exist."," ``{""fields"": [""subreddit""], ""explanation"": ""Hmm, that community doesn't exist.
+Try checking the spelling."", ""message"": ""Bad Request"", ""reason"": ""SUBREDDIT_NOEXIST""}``
+   "